 Chin Chin Bar

 Chin Chin Bar at the Hyatt Regency boasts a cosy lounge bar area with one of the most unique traditional Chinese-style interior designs, as well as a cool, minimalist outdoor patio.
 Kick back with a glass of Auchentoshan Three Wood ($125) or Benromach Sassicaia 2004 ($125) as you overlook the bustling streets and neon lights of Tsim Sha Tsui.
 This is truly an amazing place to unwind and relax while having a chat with your friends.

 Though Nocturne is a small bar, it certainly doesn’t lack in atmosphere and great whisky.
-The venue gives whisky lovers a sense of relaxation and tranquility that is most needed at the end of the week.
-The Brun Steward whisky tasting set ($380) is one of the best on offer, as you get to enjoy a 12 Year Old Deanston single malt, 10 Year Old Tobermory, 12 Year Old Bunnahabhain, and 10 Year Old Ledaig.
-The subtle hint of sweet cinnamon and twist of orange from the Deanston 12 Years Old is unforgettable, while the soft, sherry, and nutty coastal freshness of the Bunnahabhain lingers on your taste buds.
+The venue gives whisky lovers a sense of relaxation and tranquillity that is most needed at the end of the week.
+The Brun Steward Whisky Tasting Set ($380) is one of the best on offer, as you get to enjoy a 12-Year-Old Deanston Single Malt, 10-Year-Old Tobermory, 12-Year-Old Bunnahabhain, and 10-Year-Old Ledaig.
+The subtle hint of sweet cinnamon and twist of orange from the Deanston 12 Years Old is unforgettable, while the soft sherry and nutty coastal freshness of the Bunnahabhain linger on your taste buds.

 Nocturne Wine & Whisky Bar, 35 Peel Street, Central | (+852) 2884 9566